Accessibility of the festival

 Pride Cinema

-Both the café and cinema areas at Edison Filmhub are wheelchair accessible.
+Both the café and cinema spaces at Edison Filmhub are wheelchair accessible.
 Use the side entrance from Jeruzalémská Street.
-There’s an accessible toilet available.
+A barrier-free toilet is available.
+For detailed info, visit presbariery.cz.

 Pride Gallery

-Langhans – Centre for People in Need is partially wheelchair accessible.
-A wheelchair can only get to the ground floor, but there’s an accessible toilet (key available on request at reception).
+Langhans – People in Need Center is partially accessible.
+Wheelchair users can access the ground floor, and a barrier-free toilet is available (key at the reception).
+More info at presbariery.cz.

 Pride House